nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --tls-no-postpone-early-data

-    By default,  nghttpx postpones forwarding  HTTP requests sent in early data, including those sent in partially in it, until TLS handshake finishes.
+    By  default,   except  for  QUIC   connections,  nghttpx postpones forwarding  HTTP requests sent in  early data, including  those  sent in  partially  in  it, until  TLS handshake  finishes.
 If  all backend  server recognizes "Early-Data"  header  field,  using  this  option  makes nghttpx  not postpone  forwarding request  and get  full potential of 0-RTT data.

 .. option:: --tls-max-early-data=<SIZE>